List of Space Research Centres in India

-India has achieved remarkable milestones in the field of Space technology.
-Be it Mission Mangal or Chandrayaan 1, India has proven its calibre in the space across the world.
+India has achieved remarkable milestones in space technology.
+Be it Mission Mangal or Chandrayaan 1, India has proven its caliber in space across the world.
 India’s Mars Orbiter Mission (Mangalyaan) and Chandrayaan missions exemplify the nation’s commitment to space exploration.
 These missions have received global acclaim for their cost-effectiveness and scientific achievements, reinforcing India’s position in the global space community.

 We currently have 13 major space research centres in India, directly under ISRO.
 Let’s talk about some of them in brief: